-8. This highlights the main points of the Representation and Appeals Regulations and sets out the changes made to reflect concerns raised by stakeholders during the consultation.
-It also explains that the Representation and Appeals Regulations need to be read in conjunction with the other 5 sets of Regulations as there are cross references.

-9. There is one statement in relation to the European Convention on Human Rights, stating that the Regulations are compatible with the Convention rights.
+- 16. This highlights the main points of the Representation and Appeals Regulations and sets out the changes made to reflect concerns raised by stakeholders during the consultation.
+It also explains that the Representation and Appeals Regulations need to be read in conjunction with the other 5 instruments as there are cross references to two of them.
+These two instruments (The Civil Enforcement of Parking Contraventions (England) General Regulations 2007 and The Removal and Disposal of Vehicles (Amendment) (England) Regulations 2007) are attached at the end of the Regulatory Impact Assessment. - 17.
+There is one statement in relation to the European Convention on Human Rights, stating that the Regulations are compatible with the Convention rights.